cwhelan/cloudbreak/README.md

 uses Apache Whirr to launch an EC2 Hadoop cluster, copies the necessary executable files to EC2, and runs the algorithm.

-#SCENARIO 4: Call variants on existing alignments, using a cloud provider like EC2
+#Scenario 4: Call variants on existing alignments, using a cloud provider like EC2

 Again, please read the section "RUNNING ON A CLOUD PROVIDER LIKE EC2 WITH WHIRR" below to learn how to update the `cloudbreak-whirr.properties` file with your credentials and cluster specifications.
 After that, follow the template in the script `Cloudbreak-EC2-whirr-variants-only.sh` to create a workflow involving calling variants in the cloud.

-#OUTPUT FILES
+#Output Files

 The output from running Cloudbreak using one of the scripts above will be found in the files named